 The Operational Register contains information about the owner and the operator of the aircraft.
 Both registers are maintained by the Swedish Transport Agency.
 There is no separate engine register in Sweden, and a registration in the Operational Register or the Rights Register would include, inter alia, the airframe, engines, propellers, radio equipment, instruments and other fittings, irrespective of whether they are installed on the aircraft or temporarily separated from it.

-As per April 2014, Sweden has 83-bis arrangements in place with Estonia, Ireland, Italy, Latvia, Luxembourg, Spain and Germany.
+As at April 2017, Sweden has 83-bis arrangements in place with Estonia, Germany, Ireland, Italy, Latvia, Luxembourg and Spain.